primev/mev-commit/contracts/contracts/validator-registry/README.md

 ### Withdrawals

 After a validator has been unstaked, and `unstakePeriodBlocks` amount of blocks have passed, the withdrawal account for a validator can call `withdraw`.
 This will transfer the validator's ETH back to their withdrawal address.

+The owner account is also able to call `withdraw` for any validator pubkey who's already unstaked.
+This gives the owner the ability to forcefully delete records for validators that have either been slashed, or explicitly unstaked by the user.

 ### Slashing